The Life Chart

 “Oh dear,” she replied.
 “They really don’t have all that much money!”

 This, of course, is not something I can be expected to know about, cos I don’t actually work there, I’m just stepping in.
-Even so, she went on to tell me, that “New series sell themselves.
+Even so, she went on to tell me that, “New series sell themselves.
 You want to sell from that rack,” and she pointed at the Sales.
 “Cos those series are incomplete and we don’t want them occupying space forever.
-Only if there isn’t anything in their size, then you go to other series, but don’t jump to the new series!
+Only if there isn’t anything in their size, do you go to newer series, but never jump to the newest!
 Only go there when there’s nothing else in their size!
 Cos if it’s the newest they want, they’ll come in asking for those.”

 Anyway, my mom had to leave for another errand and since it wasn’t all that busy, she left me to field the shop once more.
 Another mother and son came in, also for soccer shoes.
-I directed them to the Sales rack, went through all the available pairs until they found what they needed, they paid and left.
+As per my instructions I directed them to the Sales rack, we went through all the available pairs until they found what they needed, they paid and left.

 Five minutes later my mom returned and I proudly told her I had done what she had told me to do: “I have sold that last pair of Adidas from the Sales rack!”